In addition to your Community Membership, OIN offers 4 additional products & services related to Open Source and patent non-aggression.

 Join the OIN Community

-Membership is FREE and the process is simple.
+The membership process is simple.
 We welcome all individuals & companies who advocate for Open Source and are focused on reducing risk from the threats of patent aggressors.